Lawreros/Super-Resolution/README.md

   doi={10.1109/TIP.2016.2564643}}
 ```

 Contained in the `SCN` directory.
-The citation for the paper is found below, with the offical github repository found here: https://github.com/huangzehao/SCN_Matlab
+The citation for the paper is found above, with the offical github repository found here: https://github.com/huangzehao/SCN_Matlab

 ### Summary:
 This paper explores using samples from a single 2D image (in the form of patches) and treating them as seperate images for the sake of training a model (`SCN`).
 Using the assumption that natural images can be sparsely represented, the model trained seeks to find a sparse representation of the patches for use in interpolation (creating the SR image).